-Introductory Massage Course in Georgia
+Get Started with Our Introductory Massage Course in Georgia

-Learning about the code of ethics, confidentiality, and boundaries involved in creating the client/therapist relationship.
+All future massage therapists must learn the code of ethics, confidentiality, and boundaries involved in creating the client/therapist relationship.

 Deep Tissue Massage

-Learning a series of energetic techniques that can be incorporated into a therapeutic massage session.
+You’ll broaden your horizons by learning about a series of energetic techniques that can be incorporated into a therapeutic massage session.